karstdiver/checklister/docs/wear-os-architecture-summary.md

-# Wear OS & watchOS Companion App - Architecture Summary
+# Wear OS Companion App - Professional Architecture Summary

 ## 🎯 Project Overview
-Developing an MVP companion app for both Wear OS (Android) and watchOS (iOS) platforms for Checklister that will eventually support two-way integration with Android and iOS phone apps.
+Developing a **Wear OS MVP companion app** for Checklister using Flutter, with a clear path to add watchOS later as a separate native SwiftUI application.
+This professional approach focuses on delivering a working solution first.

 ## ✅ Current Environment Status
 - **Flutter**: 3.33.0-1.0.pre.450 (master channel)